Rayner wields the knife that could finish Starmer – but will she take the crown?

 It was true for Michael Heseltine in deposing Margaret Thatcher in 1990, it was true with Michael Gove for eliminating Boris Johnson in 2016, it was true (initially) of Rishi Sunak for ending Mr Johnson’s premiership in 2022.

-But will be true for Ms Rayner after her dramatic intervention in Thursday’s debate in parliament over the Mandelson scandal.
+But will it be true for Ms Rayner after her dramatic intervention in Thursday’s debate in parliament over the Mandelson scandal?

 The former deputy prime minister is now being openly discussed as a replacement for Sir Keir despite her resignation less than six months ago over her personal tax payments.